Danau5tin/calculator_agent_rl/src/rewards/tool_judge.md

 - Operands can be numbers (int/float) or nested expression objects (which are YAML mappings containing `operation` and `operands` keys).
 - Nested expressions must recursively follow the same structure, properly indented according to YAML rules.
 - The assistant must output the *entire* tool call within a single `<calculator>...</calculator>` block.
-- **Crucially:** The assistant should generate *one* tool call per turn.
+- The assistant should generate *one* tool call per turn.
 Nesting should be used *if and only if* the problem requires multiple steps or specific order of operations.
 It should *not* attempt multiple separate calls in one turn or use placeholders like "result of previous calculation".
 - Example YAML for `5 * 2828` (Simple):
   ```yaml
   <calculator>